dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		RUTA_Melicope_ternata
 		RUTA_Ruta_graveolens

-* Now let's make a new directory for the output of TreeShrink
+* Now, let's make a new directory for the output of TreeShrink

 		mkdir /data_tmp/$USERNAME/data/07_phylogenomic_analyses/04_ts

-* With this you can now run TreeShrink on all the masked gene trees
+* With this, you can now run TreeShrink on all the masked gene trees

 		python /data_tmp/$USERNAME/script/tree_shrink_1.3.9_wrapper.py 03_masked/ mm 0.05 04_ts/ outgroup_list.txt

-	You should start seing something like this
+	You should start seeing something like this.

 		Output files written to /data_tmp/$USERNAME/data/07_phylogenomic_analyses/04_ts/5562.iqtree.treefile.mm.ts_dir with prefix /data_tmp/$USERNAME/data/07_phylogenomic_analyses/04_ts/5562.iqtree.treefile.